 Our starting point is to work in partnership with feeder primary schools to ensure a smooth transition for each student.
-We look closely at the records for all students identified as having a SEN/D. We visit the primary schools to discuss children's transfer to Preston Manor School and ensure that we have a full picture of the support that is needed.
-Where there is significant concern for secondary school transition, for example if a student has been identified with a complex special educational need, the school will visit the pupil in their primary schools whilst in Year 6 and meet them and their parents.
-For those students with EHCPs, the Learning Support Department will run additional transition events such as Y6 Parent Coffee Morning, Y6 Student Headstart Taster day and other personalised visits.
+We look closely at the records for all students identified as having a SEND.
+We visit the primary schools to discuss children's transfer to Preston Manor School and ensure that we have a full picture of the support that is needed.
+Where there is significant concern for secondary school transition, for example if a student has been identified with a complex special educational need, the school will visit the pupil in their primary schools whilst in Year 6 and meet them and their parents, and perhaps plan additional sessions at Preston Manor School before their start in Year 7.

 We also analyse a wide range of information from primary schools about students' needs including their progress and standards in literacy and mathematics.
 This helps us to plan the right kind of support and provision.
-The Learning Support team work closely with the year 7 team to support a smooth start to year 7 with a buddying system and appropriate student groupings into tutor groups for your child, where appropriate.

 Upon entry to Preston Manor School your child's previous academic achievements will be recorded and distributed to staff.
 Prior to their September start, our new intake will sit the NFER Cognitive Assessment Test (CATs) which allows the school a very broad picture of the students' cognitive strengths and areas for development.
-When they start in September, Year 7 students sit a standardised on-line Reading Test (NfER Reading Test).
+When they start in September, Year 7 students sit a standardised on-line Reading Test (Access Reading Test ART).
 From this information and their end of KS2 levels (SATs and/or Teacher Assessment levels) the school gets a good picture of where your child's strengths lay and is also able to set realistic and achievable short, medium and long-term targets.
 Every subject teacher ensures their students complete regular assessments and maps your child's progress on Go 4 Schools.
 Parents are able to access their child's Go 4 School's Learning Profile whenever they wish.
 Go 4 Schools also gives information about homework completion and keeps records of behaviour information that parents can track.

-The Learning Support Department uses KS2 information, CATs and NfER results to screen whether a student may require more specific assessment.
-The school has a Literacy Specialist Teacher on the Learning Support Team who, where necessary, can complete further, and more specific, screening assessments.
-This builds a better picture of literacy and/ or numeracy strengths and areas for development.
+The Learning Support Department uses KS2 information, CATs and ART results to screen whether a student may require more specific assessment.
+The school has a Literacy Specialist Teacher on the Learning Support Team who, where necessary, can complete further screening using the WIATT and YARC assessments.
+This build a complete picture of literacy and/ or numeracy strengths and areas for development.
 From these more specific, and often 1:1, assessments, the Learning Support Department ensures a more personalised response to a student's intervention needs such as, for example, whether a daily reading intervention is required or a numeracy intervention group could be beneficial.